dnsimple/dnsimple-support/content/articles/dnssec.md

 ### Common warnings

-A warning may be shown to highlight potential issues with DNSSEC enablement.
+A warning may be shown to highlight potential issues with enabling DNSSEC.

 For example:
 - The authoritative name servers for the zone are not all returning the same DNSKEY records.
-- The authoritiatve name servers for the zone are not returning DNSKEY records that match up with the DS record or zone signing data.
+- The authoritative name servers for the zone are not returning DNSKEY records that match up with the DS record or zone signing data.
 - The DS record has not yet been provisioned at the registrar.

 <info>